-A third dataset, ‘Manual’, was created with the main goal of replicating Gerber and Malhotra’s (2008) research by manually retrieving results from articles.
+A third data in set, ‘Hyp’, was created to replicate Gerber and Malhotra’s (2008) research on publication bias by manually retrieving results from articles.
 Manual retrieval allows one to retrieve information from tables, figures, and text, whereas statcheck can only retrieve information from text.
 We only collected data from articles that met certain inclusion criteria.
 Firstly, like Gerber and Malhotra (2008), we only studied articles that explicitly stated one or more hypotheses before its results were presented.
 Of the 322 articles in ASR, AJS and SQ, 100 (31.1%) contained explicitly stated hypotheses.
 Secondly, articles had to contain at least one result corresponding to one or more explicitly stated hypotheses.
 Based on this additional criterion, 91 articles (91.0%) were included (see Figure 1 for an overview of the selection process).
-Following Gerber & Malhotra (2008), the ‘Manual’ data set contained all relevant results from all models used to test explicitly stated hypotheses.
-Information from appendices was also included, but information from supplements was not, since only appendices are part of articles as published. z-might lead to certain articles having a disproportionate eswould doAll elements of a result of an explicitly stated hypothesis (p-values, regression coefficients, odds ratios, z-values, t-values, F-values, χ2-values, standard errors, the phrasing of the hypothesis results belonged to as retrieved from the article, and, if applicable, text from the article in which particular results are mentioned) were organised in the same way as in the ‘APA’ dataset.
-In total, 4,849 results were included in the data set.
-Where possible, we checked whether statistical results contained (gross) inconsistencies by recalculating their p-values.
-3 4We also manually added information on marginal significance of p-values in the range (.05 - .1] mentioned in text to ‘hyp’ using the method used for ‘AllP’.
-Furthermore, we studied the percentage of articles containing marginally significant results in the range (.05 - .10] in ‘hyp’.
-For p-values mentioned in tables, we assigned marginal significance to significance levels of p < .10 in captions of tables (indicated by, e.g., by an asterisk).
-For an overview of information in ‘hyp’, see Table 1 and Table 22.
+Following Gerber & Malhotra (2008), ‘Hyp’ contains all relevant results from all models used to test explicitly stated hypotheses.
+Information from appendices was also included, but information from supplements was not, since only appendices are part of articles as published.
+There are also some differences between our study and that of Gerber & Malhotra (2008).
+Gerber & Malhotra (2008) used caliper tests for z-distributions consisting of z-values and t-values (converted to z-values) within 5%, 10%, 15% or 20% of z = 1.64 (one-sided testing) or z = 1.96 (two-sided testing).
+If z-values or t-values were unavailable, regression coefficients and standard errors were used to calculate accompanying z-values.
+We used exactly reported p-values in the ranges (.04 - .06] and (.03 - .07] instead, since it was often unknown what kind of distribution an analysis was based on, and this allowed us to include p-values based on F-values and χ2-svalues.
+Finally, Gerber & Malhotra (2008) excluded articles with more than 38 relevant coefficients because they could lead to certain articles having a disproportionate effect on analyses.
+We did not do so since we wanted to include all p-values relevant for studying publication bias.
+If one or more articles would influence the results disproportionately, we would do extra analyses without these articles.
+We organized all aspects of a result of an explicitly stated hypothesis (p-values, regression coefficients, odds ratios, z-values, t-values, F-values, χ2-values, standard errors, the phrasing of the hypothesis results belonged to as retrieved from the article, and, if applicable, text from the article in which particular results are mentioned) in the same way as in ‘APA’.
+In total, 4,849 results were included in ‘Hyp’.
+Where possible, we checked whether statistical results were (grossly) inconsistent by recalculating their p-values.
+For information on how this was done, see Table 3 and Table 4.
+We also manually added information on marginal significance of p-values in the range (.05 - .1] mentioned in text to ‘Hyp’ as we did for ‘AllP’.
+For p-values in tables, we considered significance levels of p < .10 in captions of tables (indicated by, e.g., by an asterisk) to be assignment of marginal significance.
+Finally, we studied the percentage of articles containing marginally significant results in the range (.05 - .10] in ‘Hyp’.
+For an overview of information in ‘Hyp’, see Table 2.
+Note that ‘AllP’, ‘APA’, and ‘Hyp’ overlap.
+For instance, an in-text APA-reported result related to an explicitly stated hypothesis is included in all three datasets.

 Figure 1.
-Flowchart describing the process of selecting articles from which results were retrieved manually for dataset ‘Manual”.
-Percentages are conditional on the previous step..
+Flowchart describing the process of selecting articles from which results were retrieved manually for ‘Hyp’.
+Percentages are conditional on the previous step.